 TreasuryDirect doesn’t send any account statements.
 You check your balance on the website.
 Your total principal value is displayed on the home page after you log in.
 This doesn’t include any credited interest.

-If your bonds are still within 5 years from the Issue Date, the Current Value automatically excludes interest earned in the last three months.
+If your bonds are still within five years from the Issue Date, the Current Value automatically excludes interest earned in the last three months.
 If you cash out today, you’ll receive the Current Value.
 That’s why you won’t see any interest in the current value during the first four months.
 You will start seeing a higher value in the fifth month.

 The interest rate on your bonds doesn’t necessarily change right away when a new rate is announced.
-Each bond stays on the previous rate for the full six months before it moves on to the next rate.
+Each bond stays on the previous rate for the full six months before it moves on to the next rate for another six months.
 The rates change in different months depending on when your bonds were originally issued.
-See When does my bond change rates?

 Cash Out (Redeem)

 Because I Bonds are better than other bonds and there’s a purchase limit, you should hang on to your I Bonds as much as you can until you have better choices.
 If you need to cash out some of them (called “redeem” in the government lingo), you use the ManageDirect menu.

 The option isn’t really obvious unless you know what to look for.
 Click on “Redeem securities” under “Manage My Securities.”